fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 There is no way for a JavaScript application to know how many other web pages or tabs in the browser are also doing stun yet all of these impact the global rate limit in the browser.
-If the browser discards STUN packets due to the gloabl rate limit being exceeded, it results in appliciaont failusers that look like network problems which are infact just an artifact of toher applictaions running the brwoser at the same time.
+If the browser discards STUN packets due to the global rate limit being exceeded, it results in applicant failusers that look like network problems which are in fact just an artifact of other applications running the browser at the same time.
 This is critical information to understanding why applications are failing.
-The recomendation here is that the WebRTC API be extended to provide a way for the browers to inform the application using a given PeerConnection object if STUN packets it is sending are being discarded by the browser.
+The recommendation here is that the WebRTC API be extended to provide a way for the browsers to inform the application using a given PeerConnection object if STUN packets it is sending are being discarded by the browser.